Yuko-code/html-email-project/README.md

 ## HTML Email Light x Dark Mode
 This is the project built with Responsive HTML Email course by w3newbie.
+If the phone is set darkmode, users will view the dark version.
+It is also responsive to smaller devices.

 ## Built with
 * HTML